tj/mad-pages/node.fs.md

 If you want to be notified when the file was modified, not just accessed you need to compare `curr.mtime` and `prev.mtime`.

-## fs.unwatchFile(filename)
+## fs.unwatchFile(filename, [listener])

     Stability: 2 - Unstable.
-Use fs.watch instead, if available.
+Use fs.watch instead, if possible.

 Stop watching for changes on `filename`.
+If `listener` is specified, only that particular listener is removed.
+Otherwise, *all* listeners are removed and you have effectively stopped watching `filename`.

+Calling `fs.unwatchFile()` with a filename that is not being watched is a no-op, not an error.

-## fs.watch(filename, [options], listener)
+## fs.watch(filename, [options], [listener])

     Stability: 2 - Unstable.
-Not available on all platforms.

 Watch for changes on `filename`, where `filename` is either a file or a directory.
 The returned object is a [fs.FSWatcher](#fs_class_fs_fswatcher).

 The second argument is optional.
-The `options` if provided should be an object containing a boolean member `persistent`, which indicates whether the process should continue to run as long as files are being watched.
-The default is `{ persistent: true }`.
+The `options` if provided should be an object.
+The supported boolean members are `persistent` and `recursive`. `persistent` indicates whether the process should continue to run as long as files are being watched. `recursive` indicates whether all subdirectories should be watched, or only the current directory.
+This applies when a directory is specified, and only on supported platforms (See Caveats below).

+The default is `{ persistent: true, recursive: false }`.

 The listener callback gets two arguments `(event, filename)`.  `event` is either 'rename' or 'change', and `filename` is the name of the file which triggered